moq-wg/moq-transport/draft-ietf-moq-transport.md

 x (t):

-: Indicates that x consists of a variable length integer encoding as described in ({{?RFC9000, Section 16}}), followed by that many variable length tuple fields, each of which are encoded as (b) above.
+: Indicates that x is a tuple, consisting of a variable length integer encoded as described in ({{?RFC9000, Section 16}}), followed by that many variable length tuple fields, each of which are encoded as (b) above.